WyomingSoftware/noditor/README.md

 # Please do not install.
 Still a work in progress.
-The Noditor Mobile App is under development.
-Installing the Noditor Node Module will only collect stats but there is no way to view them for now.
+Installing the Noditor Node Module will only collect stats but access is only available using CURL.
+The Noditor Mobile Apps is still under development.
+When completed you will be able to view the stats on an iOS or Android device.

+The module is published so that others may comment during development.
+Please open an issue on Github.

 ---